Rotifer/PostgreSQL_Applications/PostgreSQLBackedRShinyApplicationNotes.md

 **Tip: These simple Unix text utilities can be combined using pipes to perform powerful data exploration prior to loading files into spreadsheets, R or databases.
 If you do not know them already, then I would recommend learning them.**

 This gives me some useful information:
-* There are 936 columns in the file that are separated by tabs.
+* There are 936 tab-separated columns in the file.
 * The first two columns are gene identifiers.
 * The remaining 934 columns contain the cell line identifiers and the cancer names they relate to.

 All lines after line 5  are data lines.

 ## Upload the data file into a PostgreSQL database
 I created a database called *Cancer_Cell_Line_Encyclopedia*.
 All the objects, tables, functions, etc, are stored in the default *public* schema.
-For more complex applications, I use multiple schemas but since this is a relative simple application, one will suffice.
+For more complex applications, I use multiple schemas but  for this rather simple example, one will suffice.

-First, log in to *psql*.
-Assumes the port is 5432 and the password is set in the *.pgpass*.
+First, I log in to *psql* as shown below.
+This command assumes the port is the default 5432 and the password is set in the *.pgpass* file.

 ```sh
 psql -d Cancer_Cell_Line_Encyclopedia -h <host name> -U <user name>